UPDATE (Tuesday): Mike Williams died Tuesday morning at St. Joseph’s Hospital in Tampa.

 UPDATE (Saturday): Mike Williams remained in the intensive care unit Saturday at St. Joseph’s Hospital in Tampa and was breathing on his own after being removed from life support.

-Jon Scott of Spectrum Sports in Buffalo reported Tuesday night that he had confirmed Williams had died and the news was picked up by numerous media outlets, including the Tampa Bay Times.
+A Spectrum TV station in Buffalo, New York, reported it had confirmed Tuesday night that Williams had died as a result of his injuries.
+The news was picked up by media outlets across the country, including the Tampa Bay Times.

 A fourth-round pick out of Syracuse in 2010, Williams burst onto the scene with 964 yards receiving and 11 touchdowns.
 That made him an NFL Pepsi Offensive Rookie of the Year finalist.